Please read the following information carefully.

 More information can be found here.

-It has come to our attention that the companies "Expo-Guide", "Fair-Guide" and “International Fairs” are currently contacting The smarter E exhibitors.
+It has come to our attention that exhibitors of The smarter E are repeatedly contacted by the companies "Expo-Guide", "Fair-Guide", "International Fairs" as well as "Exhibitors Network".
 In its correspondence, the companies requests that you check your company details against those shown in an attached order form, and that you provide further information where your details are incomplete.
 The company claims that this is necessary in order to update the existing details in the exhibitor catalog, so that potential customers can easily establish contact with your company.

 If you comply with this request, you will be concluding a three-year contract with these companies for the publication of your company details.
-This contract entails annual costs of Euro 1,181.00 (Expo-Guide), USD 1,877.00 (Fair-Guide) or Euro 1,212.00 (International Fairs).
+This contract incurs annual costs in the four-digit range.

 The smarter E organizers, Solar Promotion GmbH and FWTM GmbH & Co.KG, hereby explicitly state that they have no commercial or contractual relationship with the mentioned companies!